 Shaun Ferris specialises in personal injury and product liability cases.
-His personal injury practice includes, in particular, catastrophic injury claims, industrial disease claims (particularly asbestos and stress claims) and sports injury cases.
+His personal injury practice includes all types of catastrophic injury claims and the full spectrum of chronic pain cases.
 He is also experienced in clinical negligence and professional negligence matters.

 - adept at working as part of a team, giving clear and imaginative advice and guidance on all aspects of any particular piece of litigation including all tactical and legal issues

 - able to manage and coordinate complex and detailed expert evidence to ensure the most effective presentation of that evidence